This post originally published December 2011, updated with new content and photos December 2021

 Brookie’s Jam Thumbprint Cookies

-- 1/2 cup sugar
+- 1/2 cup granulated sugar

 - 2 cups flour (plus 1-2 tablespoons if dough is sticky)

-- sugar for dipping cookies before baking
+- granulated sugar for dipping cookies

-- 2/3 cup jam or jelly
+- 2/3 cup jam or jelly, any flavor

 Add a small amount of water (if needed) to form a soft dough that can be shaped.
 Shape the dough into a large disk in the mixing bowl.
 Cover with plastic wrap tightly and refrigerate for about 1-2 hours until thoroughly chilled.
-This step is important if you want the cookies to hold their shape when baking.

-Preheat oven to 325 degrees.
+Preheat oven to 350 degrees.

 Indent each cookie with the end of your thumb, taking care to not flatten the cookie too much, but making the indent about 1/2 inch into the center of the cookie.
 When you make the indent, use your other hand to hold the shape of the cookie and keep it in a small circle, pushing the outer edges of the cookie toward the center.

-Bake on middle rack for about 12 minutes, or until cookies are firm to the touch.
+Bake on middle rack for about 8-10 minutes, or until cookies are firm to the touch.